 Having GPS is a great way to see your moving metrics.
 Some folks are truly interested in this information, while others just aren't.
 One of the big pros of any GPS watch is the features.
 Moving speed, vertical climb and descent, route information, high and low points, fitness trackers, virtual fitness pacers, virtual games, pace metronomes, and more, are all features that you'd find in high-end GPS altimeter watches.

 Also, you can connect to apps like social media apps like Strava or proprietary apps, including Garmin Connect, Suunto Movescount, and the Coros app, to help you track your fitness routines.
 You can also use these apps to upload routes to your watch with predetermined waypoints.
 All you need to do is follow the route for a new adventure — a cool feature, especially if you're traveling and want to explore a place by yourself.
 The only challenge that a GPS watch faces is a lack of battery life (as mentioned above).
 Turning on GPS function quickly drains the battery, making these watches a lot less reliable than the rest, and not the best option for multi-day/week missions if you plan on running GPS the whole time.
-To learn more about GPS watches for fitness training, check out our The Best GPS Watch for Running and Training review.
+To learn more about GPS watches for fitness training, check out our The Best GPS Watch of 2021 review.

 In addition to the plethora of features, one should also consider the accessories to go along with it.
 Heart rate monitors are a great way to track personal performance.
 It's perfect for any athlete in training or any recreationist that likes to see what their body is doing.
 In addition, you can also find compatible foot pods for more accurate pace and distance information (best for runners).
 For some models, bike pods can also track cadence and speed more efficiently than just GPS.